 We are not talking about sushi; we are still at oysters.
 Combine 1/3 cup whole egg mayonnaise with wasabi paste and one tbs hot water in a bowl.
 Mix them and put some pink pickled ginger.
 Very spicy but worth it.

 Tomato juice and tabasco sauce

 Last but not least, but very piquant is the topping with tomato sauce and tabasco.
 Put those together and add some horseradish, and you will have a topping ready to burn all your guests.

 Are Oysters Good for the Health?

 One of the best values of oysters is the nutritional chart.
 A dozen oysters can have less than 100 calories, but it has the same quantity as a 100-gram steak when comparing the protein levels.
-It also contains a significant amount of calcium.
+It also contains a significant amount of calcium and iron.
 A dozen oysters have the same calcium level as a glass of milk for a better understanding.